-Radiation therapy is a cancer treatment that uses beams of radiation to shrink cancer tumors and destroy cancer cells.
+Radiation therapy is a cancer treatment that uses beams of radiation to destroy cancer cells and shrink cancer tumors.

 Doctors use radiation to treat many types of cancer, including head, neck, brain, and breast cancer

 Radiation may not destroy all the cancer cells and may destroy some normal cells, which can cause some side effects

 Doctors may treat your cancer with radiation and another type of cancer treatment, such as chemotherapy

 Radiation therapy may raise your chances of getting other cancers in the future

 Radiation therapy kills all kinds of cells in your body, not just cancer cells.
 The radiation has to be aimed very carefully so that it hits mainly the cancer and not healthy tissue.